Greginkansas/-openhab-openhab1wiki/DD-WRT-Binding.md

 `Switch  INTERFACE3_NAME  "INTERFACE3 NAME" <signal>  (GROUP1, GROUP2)  {ddwrt="wlanguest"}`

 #### Customize the Item Names
-* Replace DEVICE_NAME, INTERFACE1_NAME, INTERFACE2_NAME and INTERFACE3_NAME
+* Replace DEVICE_NAME, INTERFACE1_NAME, INTERFACE2_NAME and INTERFACE3_NAME.
-* Ensure they are unique througout your openHAB instalation
+* Ensure they are unique througout your openHAB installation.

 #### Customize the Item Descriptions
-* Replace "NAME OF ROUTER", "INTERFACE1 NAME", "INTERFACE2 NAME" and "INTERFACE3 NAME"
+* Replace "NAME OF ROUTER", "INTERFACE1 NAME", "INTERFACE2 NAME" and "INTERFACE3 NAME".

 #### Customize the Item Icons
-* Replace or Delete the "<signal>" fields
+* Replace or Delete the "<signal>" fields.

 #### Customize the Item Group Membership
-* Replace or Delete the "(GROUP1, GROUP2)" fields
+* Replace or Delete the "(GROUP1, GROUP2)" fields.

-#### Save the file to openHAB
+#### Save your changes
+* Option 1 - Save your edited Items file.
-* Save the file as ddwrt.cfg in the /conf/Items folder
+* Option 2 - Save the file as ddwrt.itmes in the appropriate Items folder based on your openHAB version.

-### Step 5 - Follow-up
+## Step 5 - Follow-up
 * Please remember to backup your router before activating and using this binding.
 Turning off the wrong interface may result in the loss of network access, therfore preventing openHAB from turining them back on.
 * Your routers chipset and configuration will determin the interfaces you can control.
 Any of the interfaces listed when the ifcomand was run can be attached to the binding.